Linear Algebra and Matrix Analysis, 2nd Ed

 Note: There are two new items in the list below.
 The first is ALAMA Calculator Files, which contains commentaries and programs written for ALAMA calculator.
-This calculator is a button calculator that I programmed off and on for the past few years (a busy mathematician is a happy mathematician).
+This calculator is an easy to use button calculator that I programmed off and on for the past few years (a busy mathematician is a happy mathematician).
 It was originally for my amusement, but I was struck by how useful this simple button calculator could be as a tool in a linear algebra course.
 So I designed it with an eye to the ALAMA textbook, both first and revised editions.
 It has enough capabilities that I could even carry out a few projects with it and used it to create some of the graphs that appear in the revised ALAMA, along with pretty much all the routine matrix calculations in ALAMA -- nice tool if you want to check answers.
 I'm not quite finished with it (revising the Users Guide to conform more closely to revised ALAMA).
 I wrote it in C++, so that I could use the excellent packages FLTK and Eigen.
 When finished, it will be available on machines with operating systems OS X, Windows 10 and a few flavors of linux.
-Longer term, I'll port it to iOS, but this is a much more extensive project (good old Apple, Objective C wasn't different enough, so they introduced Swift!).
-Packages for the various executables will be placed in this directory, along with some worked examples from ALAMA that require technology tools, as well as a few programs that I wrote (yes, it's a fully programmable calculator, but it takes a bit of careful thinking to do it).
+Longer term, I may port it to iOS, but this is a much more extensive project (good old Apple, Objective C wasn't different enough, so they introduced Swift!).
+Packages for the various executables will be available soon.
+ALAMA Calculator Files contains worked from nearly all the examples from ALAMA that require technology tools, as well as a few programs that I wrote (yes, it's a fully programmable calculator, but it takes a bit of careful thinking to do it).

 The second item is a directory which will contain exercises and problems (and even projects) that are nice supplements to the text.
 They will be submitted by me or instructors using the textbook (with attribution, of course).
 So if you have any exercises, problems or projects that you found useful and would like to share, by all means send them in to me.